yunguoran/notes/misc/misc.md

 - Use the tabs
 - Use quotes
     - "Puppy Dog Sweaters"
-    - it will search for that phrase exactly as you typed it
+    - It will search for that phrase exactly as you typed it
 - Use a hyphen to exclude words
     - Mustang -car
     - This tells the search engine to search for mustangs but to remove any results that have the word "car" in it